OswaldoPineda/Today_I_learned/README.md

     -   `rails s`

   - Test Suite
-    - Rspec is configured, you can run the them with `bundle exec rspec`
+    - Rspec is configured, you can run them with `bundle exec rspec`

 <hr />

 ### How to create a Pull Request

-- All our infresturce to create pull request is over branches please following this steps:
+- All our infrastructure to create pull requests is over branches please follow these steps:
-  - create a new branch:
+  - Create a new branch:
     - `git checkout -b feature/<'something-cool-feature-description'>`
-  - create a commit (and is important pass in green all our linterns):
+  - Create a commit (and is important to pass in green all our linterns):
     - `git commit`
     - And following this [instructions](COMMIT_TEMPLATE.md) to fill your commit with the best practices.
-  - Push our branch to github:
+  - Push our branch to GitHub:
     - `git push origin  feature/<'something-cool-feature-description'>`
   - Fill the pull request template with the organization structure.
-  - reques a review to [Oswaldo Pineda](https://github.com/OswaldoPineda) or [Juanequex](https://github.com/juanequex).
+  - Request a review to [Oswaldo Pineda](https://github.com/OswaldoPineda) or [Juanequex](https://github.com/juanequex).

 <hr/>